featbit/featbit-go-sdk/README.md

 `FBUser`: A collection of attributes that can affect flag evaluation, usually corresponding to a user of your application.
 This object contains built-in properties(`key`, `userName`).
 The `key` and `userName` are required.
-The `key` must uniquely identify each user; this could be a username or email address for authenticated users, or a ID for anonymous users.
+The `key` must uniquely identify each user; this could be a username or email address for authenticated users, or an ID for anonymous users.
 The `userName` is used to search your user quickly.
 You may also define custom properties with arbitrary names and values.